-The best platform for using testimonials is via the professional networking site, LinkedIn – the Recommendations part of the site is set up for just this.
+A great platform for using testimonials is via the professional networking site, LinkedIn – the Recommendations part of the site is set up exactly for just this.
 An employer knows there’s a real person behind the comment which adds more credibility.

 Note, that the Endorsements section on LinkedIn aren’t the same thing – anyone can click a button to say you have a particular skill or experience, but Recommendations go the extra mile.
 Return the favour by writing recommendations for others – get feedback and boost your profile at the same time!

-If you’re not on LinkedIn, you can try out different formats and layouts by including one or two (maximum) on the printed version of your CV and incorporate them into the design.
-Too many would be distracting, and possibly bordering on corny and clichéd!?
-I’ve seen some great examples on the footer sections of a CV, or incorporated into a career profile, or within a description of a particular job role in your employment section.
+If you’re not on LinkedIn, you can try out different formats and layouts by including one or two (maximum) on your CV and incorporate them into the design.
+Too many would be distracting, and possibly bordering on clichéd!?
+I’ve seen some great examples on the footer sections of a CV, incorporated into a career profile, or within a description of a particular job role in your employment section.

 References are typically private and confidential documents, but you may also wish to consider an open reference to support your applications.
-This is when you gain a referee’s or client’s permission for them to produce one public and open reference that can be attached/sent with your CV and covering letter.
-They’d write a short commentary about how they know you, what difference you made to their business, and what they valued most about the contribution you made.
-Ensure it’s written on their company headed paper, signed and dated.
-It’s not expected or seen as standard by all employers, and not all referees will agree to doing this for you.
-However, I’d encourage you to look at some different ways of how to quote the good stuff to help you stand out in a crowded marketplace of strong candidates.
+This is when you gain a referee’s or client’s permission for their reference about you to be included with any application documents, such as your CV and covering letter.
+Your referee would write a short commentary about how they know you, what difference you made to their business, and what they valued most about the contribution you made.
+Ensure it’s written on their company headed paper or via an email which has their company logo, business details and is signed and dated.